-We acknowledge our responsibility for the design and implementation of programs and controls to prevent and detect fraud.
+We acknowledge our responsibility for the design, implementation and maintenance of programs and internal control to prevent and detect fraud.

 We have no knowledge of any fraud or suspected fraud involving management or other employees who have a significant role in the Authority's internal control over financial reporting.
 In addition, we have no knowledge of any fraud or suspected fraud involving other employees where the fraud could have a material effect on the financial statements.

+We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud.
 We have disclosed to you all allegations of financial improprieties, including fraud or suspected fraud, coming to our attention (regardless of the source or form and including, without limitation, allegations by "whistle-blowers") where such allegations could result in a misstatement of the financial statements or otherwise affect the financial reporting of the Authority.